yesanton/Process-Drift-Visualization-With-Declare/README.md

 Code support any standard event log with that features case ID, timestamps, and activity labels.

-# Web support introduced June 2020
+# Web support added June 2020
 ## Server with flask and docker

 One could create a docker image using this repository (look at the `DOCKERREADME.md` for more details)